ethannicholas/panda-old/docs/operatorOverloading.md

 implemented as instance methods (in which case `self` is the implicit parameter) or as class methods taking an explicit parameter.

-In
---

-The `in` operator works almost exactly like the other binary operators, but with its operands reversed.
-That is, the expression `foo in bar` will call either `bar.in(foo)`, `Bar.in(bar, foo)`, or `Foo.in(bar, foo)`.
-The parameters are reversed due to the fact that you generally want to implement the operator on the collection object, which appears as the right operand.
-Passing the parameters in the "normal" order (as with the other operators) would make it impossible for the collection interfaces to override this operator, as it would have to be implemented via class functions rather than instance functions.

 Convert
 -------